oop7/YTSage/README.md

      d.
 Select the `cookies.txt` file in the app
 - **Save Download Path:** Save the default download path for future downloads.
 You can find this option in the download settings dialog.
 - **Update yt-dlp:** Check and update yt-dlp to the latest version from within the app.
 You can find this option in the download settings dialog.
-- **FFmpeg/yt-dlp Detection:** Automatically detect FFmpeg/yt-dlp path and version.
-You can find this option in the about dialog.
+- **FFmpeg/yt-dlp/deno Detection:** Automatically detect FFmpeg/yt-dlp/deno path and version.
+You can use this option by clicking on about button.
 - **Trim Video:** Download only specific parts of a video by specifying time ranges (HH:MM:SS format)
 - **Proxy Support:** Use a proxy server for downloads (e.g., `http://<proxy-server>:<port>`)
 - **Force output Format:** Force download in a specific format (e.g., `mp4`, `mkv`).
 You can find this option in the download settings dialog.